Alan G. Fishel

 Publications, Presentations & Recognitions

-Alan has been recognized as a leading telecommunications lawyer by Legal 500 for each of the past 10 years.
+Alan has been recognized as a leading telecommunications lawyer by Legal 500 for more than 10 years.

 In light of Alan’s work, the Association of Corporate Counsel chose ArentFox Schiff to be its exclusive law firm content provider for ACC’s negotiation portal for several years.